Convict women in Australia: Ross Female Factory

-This evidence shows that there was a coexistence of overt forms of resistance such as arson besides hidden forms like consuming prohibited substances or creating black market trade at Ross Female Factory.

 Family and marriage

 Marriage between male and female convicts and raising a family was encouraged because of the government's intentions of developing a free colony.
 It was the objective of the British government to establish a colony in Australia rather than have it remain as a penal settlement.
 This compelled the government to send more women to Australia as a way of establishing a native population.
 On the arrival of 'female' ships, colonists would swarm to the dock to bargain for a servant.
 High-ranking officers had first pick.
 Some women were taken as mistresses, others as servants.
 There were no legal ties for these assignments, so a settler could dismiss a convict woman freely.
 When this did occur, it created a class of woman who often resorted to prostitution in order to feed and house themselves properly.

 Male convicts had the chance to select a bride from the female factories by a system called 'convict courtship'.
 The male convicts came to the female factories to inspect the women, who had to line up for the occasion.
 If the male convict saw a woman that he liked, he made a motion at her to signal that he wanted to choose her.
 Most women accepted the offering.
 This process was often described as similar to the one in which slaves were selected.

 The Reverend Samuel Marsden categorized the women convicts into being married or prostitutes.
 If a woman were to have a relationship out of wedlock, Marsden considered this whoredom.
 Many couples lived and cohabited together monogamously without being officially married, yet these women were recorded as being prostitutes.
 The women were scarred from being convicted and could not redeem their status because it differed so greatly from the British ideal of a woman, who was virtuous, polite and a woman of the family.